Terms and Conditions for Users

 canSERV will develop and further update a Data Management Plan that will describe the data management life cycle for all data sets that will be collected, processed, or generated by this project.

-BBMRI-ERIC retains the right to withdraw User’s access to the Service Provider’s facilities upon breach of any of the provisions of these Terms and Conditions, including non-compliance with any applicable internal policies, regulations or any reasonable instructions of the BBMRI-ERIC or Service Provider’s facilities.
+BBMRI-ERIC retains the right to withdraw User’s access to the Service Provider’s facilities upon breach of any of the provisions of these Terms and Conditions, including non-compliance with any applicable internal policies, regulations of Service Provider’s facilities or any reasonable instructions of BBMRI-ERIC.